 But, there is good news!

-This is generally the time when you will begin to start planning, and searching for the next assignment, so you can start all over again for another 13 weeks!
-You will start chatting with your recruiter and seeking the next adventure (or planning for that much needed time off).
-Either way, your thoughts will now be focused on the ‘next 13 weeks’.
+This is generally when you will begin to start planning and searching for the next assignment so that you can start all over again for another 13 weeks!
+You will start chatting with your recruiter and seeking the next adventure (or planning for that much-needed time off).
+Either way, your thoughts will now be focused on the ‘next 13 weeks.

 If you’re like me (and most travel nurses) and get bored easily, thrive on change, adventure, and the unknown…maybe you should try living life 13 weeks at a time.